Huegoxaga/notes/algorithm/README.md

   - Linear Recursion - Each recursive method call itself once.
   - Binary Recursion - Each recursive method call itself twice.
   - Multiple Recursion - Each recursive method call itself more than twice.
-- For binary and multiple recursion, the methods call itself as deep as possible than call the sibiling methods after all its recursive methods are called.
+- For binary and multiple recursion, the methods call itself as deep as possible than call the sibiling methods after all its recursive methods are called

+#### Dynamic Programming

+- Commonly referred to as DP
+- It optimizes native recursive algorithm by saving the intermeditate result from recursive calls in a list in the memory, it reduces the complex of a recursive algorithm that would take exponential time further by pruning duplicated recursive calls when the result of a similar method call can be find in the result list

 ### Algorithm Analysis